Everything You Need To Know About Japanese Mythology

 Once the great lands of Japan had been birthed from the two deities love, they turned their attention to the creation of new kami.
 According to the Kojiki, Izanagi and Izanami birthed 17 children with a further 16 grandchildren, however the number still increases.
 When Izanami gave birth to the fire deity Kagutsuchi, she was mortally wounded from the burns he inflicted on her genitals.
-Enraged by this Izanagi took up his sword and killed his child, this death brought the birth of more kami from Kagutsuchi’s corpse and blood, totalling another 16.
+Enraged by this Izanagi took up his sword and killed his child, this death brought the birth of more kami from Kagutsuchi’s corpse and blood, totaling another 16.

-Furthermore, during this time the pain and agony Izanami was feeling during her death caused the birth of even more kami, totalling 7 with a further 3 from the tears Izanagi wept as he cried over his wife.
+Furthermore, during this time the pain and agony Izanami was feeling during her death caused the birth of even more kami, totaling 7 with a further 3 from the tears Izanagi wept as he cried over his wife.